 - Reference to safeguarding is made in all job descriptions and in job adverts. - Job application packs contain self-declaration forms with regard to suitability to work and a declaration regarding the rehabilitation of offender's act 1974. - Job interviews include Value-Based Interviewing questions (VBI) to assess suitability of candidates to work with children and adults at risk. - Employment references are taken up before a job offer is confirmed.
-Checks are made on the identity and suitability of referees. - Checks are made to confirm the identity of candidates who have been offered a post, as well as their entitlement to work in the UK. - Take up of enhanced checks with the Disclosure and Barring Service (DBS).
-In most cases our core and administrative staff have regular contact with service users.
-In accordance with multi-agency safeguarding arrangements core and administrative staff are defined as being likely to be seen by children/ vulnerable adults as being a safe, responsible and trustworthy adult.
-Under DBS requirements they are therefore defined as "advising or guiding disabled adults on a frequent basis" and as such will be subject to an enhanced DBS check.
+Checks are made on the identity and suitability of referees. - Checks are made to confirm the identity of candidates who have been offered a post, as well as their entitlement to work in the UK. - Take up of enhanced checks with the Disclosure and Barring Service (DBS), at the level proscribed by legislation (see below for more information).

-13. Staff training, development and supervision
+14. Staff training, development and supervision